 DTG Testing, the industry’s not-for-profit test centre, continues to offer D-Book conformance tests and testing services in support of UK DTT, Freeview Play and HbbTV.

-Affiliate members, Scale-up members & non-members can purchase the D-Book for £50,000 per annum.
+Affiliate members, Scale-up members & non-members can purchase the D-Book for a fixed price per annum.

 To find out more about the D-Book please contact the DTG team.